Fifth Ward Church of Christ Resource Center

 The FWCOC Resource Center is a way for members to use their gifts and talents to serve God and mankind.
 All resources and activities listed on the site are provided FREE of charge to residents of the greater Houston area.
 If you are wondering how we can offer these services free, the answer lies at the heart of what we understand as God’s directive for our lives.
 "As each one has received a special gift, employ it in serving one another as good stewards of the manifold grace of God" (1 Peter 4:10).
 The FWCOC Ministry In-Brief is our way of providing a profile of Ministries at Work.

-The FWCOC Ministry In-Brief: Health and Wellness Ministry - Long-Term Nutritional Aspects of a Wellness Plan, Part II
+The FWCOC Ministry In-Brief: Health and Wellness Ministry - Blood Pressure - Who, What, When, How and Where - Part II.

 Ministry: Health and Wellness.
-Coordinator(s) and/or Volunteer(s): Leroy Mobley, Aleatha Draine.
+Coordinator(s) and/or Volunteer(s): Leroy Mobley, Cordelia Bevel.
 Ministry In-Brief Administrator: Karl Spencer.
 Location: Fifth Ward Church of Christ Resource Center.

 Ministry In-Brief Archive: